Simonjade/APIRecipeCheast/README.md

 # API Recipe Cheast

-This project is currently under construction/refactoring.
-Since the beginning of this project, I have evolved in my use of SQL, and new things are therefore being implemented like functions for all request, unit test, use of schema in my bdd, and JWT authentication.
+:bangbang: :bangbang: This project is currently under construction/refactoring.
+Since the beginning of this project, I have evolved in my use of SQL, and new things are therefore being implemented like functions in SQL or PL/pgSQL for all request, unit test, use of schema in my bdd, and JWT authentication.

 This API was made for a personal project, a website where you can share your recipe with a group, your family, your friend.
 Several route was made.
 The notice was outside.